ellcreative/patterson-subsidiaries-styling-tools/docs/wordpress-configuration.md

 ## Best Practices

+### Subsidiary Configuration
+- **Use presets when available**: Ulterra, NexTier, and Superior QC have optimized brand configurations
+- **Consistent branding**: Presets ensure consistent colors, fonts, and logos across Patterson subsidiaries
+- **Custom only when needed**: Use Custom mode only for new subsidiaries or special cases
+- **Test fonts**: After selecting a subsidiary, verify that the Adobe Typekit fonts load correctly

 ### Menu Structure
 - **Universal Nav**: 4-6 items (About, Brands, Investors, Careers, etc.)
 - **Main Nav**: 5-7 top-level items with dropdowns